matplotlib/matplotlib/doc/devel/contributing.rst

 How to contribute
 -----------------

-The preferred way to contribute to matplotlib is to fork the `main repository <https://github.com/matplotlib/matplotlib/>`__ on GitHub, then submit a "pull request" (PR):
+The preferred way to contribute to Matplotlib is to fork the `main repository <https://github.com/matplotlib/matplotlib/>`__ on GitHub, then submit a "pull request" (PR):